Beautiful Photos of Cuba

 Cuba is a photographer’s dream.
 Grand dilapidated European architecture.. charming locals engaging in daily life at all hours of the day.. vintage cars from the 50’s that look brand new – every moment was just waiting to be captured on camera.

-is the architecture and light.
-Havana boasts grand apartments like Madrid and is bathed in magical hazy light of Paris.
+The first thing you notice about Cuba’s capital city, Havana, is the architecture and light.
+Havana boasts grand apartments that reminded me of Madrid and is bathed in this magical hazy light, in a way that photographs beautifully – like Paris.
 The disrepair and peeling paint emphasize the effects of the American embargo but don’t take away from the magnificence of these classical buildings.

 I love photographing interiors and architecture, so here are a couple shots of beautiful doors and archways around Havana, Cuba.

 Read more : How to Travel to Cuba as an American

 Havana’s 4 Main Squares